|Note: Beginning in Q3 2019, you will be able to collaboratively manage Extensions. This document reflects the resulting changes in the Console.|

-Note you must register a company even if you’re the only one in it.|
+|Note: You must register an organization, even if you’re the only one in it.|

 |Role||Product Management||User Management|

 |Owner||Can manage games, access Game analytics, edit box art, and drop campaigns.
 Can manage Extensions.||Can add and delete users of any role.|